 A reversed biased coil diode is shown in this photo.
 Hot=positive supply voltage

-These diodes only briefly conduct after the power is removed from the coil and channel the reversed polarity kick-back high voltage/current by shorting out the coil and returning the high voltage back into the coil instead of through the coil's driver transistor.
-The "Hot" wire in the photo is the positive source wire and is connected to the Cathode or negative diode wire.
+These diodes only briefly conduct after the power is removed from the coil and channel the reversed polarity kick-back high voltage/current back into the coil instead of through the coil's driver transistor.
+The "Hot" wire in the photo is the positive source wire and is connected to the cathode or negative side of the diode.
+The cathode

-Good coil diodes do not affect coil strength, solenoid core or coil stop magnetizing.
+Good coil diodes do not affect coil strength, solenoid core and coil stop magnetizing.
 They do help protect trigger switches and coil driver transistors.

 Coil Current Converting

 P.I.V. or Peak Inverse Voltage is the highest voltage a diode can handle while it is reversed biased (a non conducting state).